Heart failure with preserved ejection fraction: Diagnosis

 HFpEF is typically diagnosed with echocardiography.
 Techniques such as catheterization are invasive procedures and thus reserved for patients with co-morbid conditions or those who are suspected to have HFpEF but lack clear non-invasive findings.
-Catheterization does represent are more definitive diagnostic assessment as pressure and volume measurements are taken simultaneously and directly.
+Catheterization does represent a more definitive diagnostic assessment as pressure and volume measurements are taken simultaneously and directly.
 In either technique, the heart is evaluated for left ventricular diastolic function.
 Important parameters include, rate of isovolumic relaxation, rate of ventricular filling, and stiffness.

 Frequently patients are subjected to stress echocardiography, which involves the above assessment of diastolic function during exercise.
 This is undertaken because perturbations in diastole are exaggerated during the increased demands of exercise.
 Exercise requires increased left ventricular filling and subsequent output.
 Typically the heart responds by increasing heart rate and relaxation time.
 However, in patients with HFpEF both responses are diminished due to increased ventricular stiffness.
 Testing during this demanding state may reveal abnormalities that are not as discernible at rest.

 Diastolic dysfunction must be differentiated from diastolic heart failure.
 Diastolic dysfunction can be found in elderly and apparently quite healthy patients.
+Instead advanced patterns of diastolic dysfunction (grade II–III), which are associated with elevated filling pressures, are less commonly observed in isolation in patients with preserved ejection fraction and are frequently seen in the presence of additional cardiac conditions, in particular HFpEF mimics.
 If diastolic dysfunction describes an abnormal mechanical property, diastolic heart failure describes a clinical syndrome.
 Mathematics describing the relationship between the ratio of Systole to Diastole in accepted terms of End Systolic Volume to End Diastolic Volume implies many mathematical solutions to forward and backward heart failure.